Today, I have something really incredible to share…

 - Strong enough to take down small and large game

-Here’s a good review video on one of the best survival bows (the Samick Sage Takedown Bow) and how they work in general.
+Here’s a good review video on one of the best survival bows (the Samick Sage Takedown Bow):

 ↓ Samick Sage Takedown Recurve Bow Shooting ↓